hammerheim-game/hammerheim-rules/5-warbands.md

 longbow.
 Profile M WS BS S T W I A Ld
 5 2 2 3 3 1 4 1 6
-Weapons/Armour: Younglings may be equipped with weapons and armour chosen from the Forest-Walker Equipment list.
+Weapons/Armor: Younglings may be equipped with weapons and armor chosen from the Forest-Walker Equipment list.
 Skills: Younglings may choose from Combat, Shooting, and Speed, when he gains a new skill.
 In addition, the Younglings